ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
 The POT file is included and placed in the "`languages`" folder.
 Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

 = Q. How does it work? =
-A. Simply go to the plugin settings page, place your custom scripts in the field and click the "Save changes" button.
-Enjoy the result of applying your custom scripts.
+A. Simply go to the plugin settings page, place your custom HTML code in the field and click the "Save changes" button.
+Enjoy the result of applying your custom HTML code.
 It's that simple!
 You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`Scripts Inserter`".

-= Q. How much of scripts (characters) I can enter in the text field? =
+= Q. How much of HTML code (characters) I can enter in the code editor? =
 A. We don't limit the number of characters.

 = Q. Does this plugin requires any modification of the theme? =